dingdingcai/RACNN/Classification_CNNs/readme.md

 VGGNet: contains plain VGGNet, guassian weight RACNN for VGGNet and pre-trained weight RACNN for VGGNet

+Similiarly, GoogLeNet can be modified for RACNN in the same way as AlexNet and VGGNet.

 For convenience and visualisation of training process, jupyter notebook is recommended to use and run .ipynb training scripts